eltonvs/coding-style/README.md

 section { ... }
 ```

-Nest only when need change the class comportament with interference for other class.
+Only nest if it's necessary to modify the behavior of the class when there is an interference from another class.
 Keep the nested on max of three elements.

 ```css
 /* Good */